az-digital/az_quickstart/modules/custom/az_migration/README.md

 Nearly any architectural customization or override to a Quickstart 1 site will require a custom module with custom migrations.

+Compare source site pathauto settings to ensure new content and migrated content are consistent.

 #### 1. User Migration

 Source site pre-migration tasks :